Alternative Funeral Ideas to Make the Day Personal & Memorable

 The slightly awkward question of what to do with your body when it’s no longer needed by you, usually leads people down the traditional route – church/cemetery burial, or cremation, via the local undertakers.

-You may have lived a splendid life and are thinking of what will happen after you kick the bucket and bid the world goodbye.
+You may have lived a splendid life and are thinking of what will happen after you bid the world goodbye.
 Burial and cremation are the most popular ways in which the bodies of the dead are disposed of.
-However, there are some alternatives to burial and cremation which are still splendid ideas.
+However, there are endless alternatives to burial and traditional cremation which are still splendid funeral ideas.

 There are a growing number of sites that accommodate a woodland burial.
 This is where the body is buried amongst a woodland, in nature.
 Again, this can be non-religious or religious and the locations typically have a room where family and friends can gather.
 Read more on woodland burials in our guide.

 There are a many alternatives to burial, most very practical, some slightly bizarre – but all potentially possible if that’s what you want.